YingCGooi/Launch-School-101/101_109_small_problems_exercise/easy_5/bannerizer.md

 end
 ```

-We can now draw the box and call `puts` to print out our formatted text into the console.
+We can now draw the box and call `puts`.
 Since we have already took care of the formatting and wrapping isseus, `puts` will correctly print out all the elements in our transformed `paragraphs` array.